iov-one/iov-core/docs/KeyBase.md

 A `PublicIdentities` are derived from `seed:curve` pairs, which are used to create a `PublicIdentity`.

-This is a `1:N` relation, where 1 is the `SecretIdentity` for which the `PublicIdentity` is related and N are the generated `PublicIdentities`.
+This is a `1:N` relation, where 1 is the `SeedIdentity` for which the `PublicIdentity` is related and N are the generated `PublicIdentities`.

 ### Functions:
 - GetPublicIdentity: Returns `PublicIdentity` details for a specific algorithm.
-- CreatePublicIdentity: Creates a `PublicIdentity` from the `SecretIdentity`.
+- CreatePublicIdentity: Creates a `PublicIdentity` from the `SeedIdentity`.
 - DeletePublicIdentity: Removes a `PublicIdentity` from `PublicIdentities`.
 - ExportPublicIdentity: Exports  a `PublicIdentity` in plain text.